Malahide: Sailing

 There are two sailing clubs situated on the estuary; Swords Sailing & Boating Club and Malahide Yacht Club.

-The inner, Broadmeadow estuary is often considered as Irelands 'premier' dinghy sailing location with its sheltered and non-tidal waters making it an extensively accessible home to many sailing Olympians.
-While sailing in Malahide has been enjoyed and competed in for hundreds of years, Malahide Yacht Club as it is known today was established in the 1950s.
+The inner, Broadmeadow estuary has sheltered and non-tidal waters making it suitable for sailing training.
+While sailing in Malahide has been used for sailing for hundreds of years, Malahide Yacht Club as it is known today was established in the 1950s.
 Malahide Yacht Club is the only sailing club across Britain and Ireland that operates out of two permanent club house under two distinctive bodies of water.
-The sheltered 'Upper' non-tidal estuary for dinghy performance, and the coastal tidal 'Lower' Estuary for keelboat activity and cruising.
+The sheltered 'upper' non-tidal estuary for dinghy performance, and the coastal tidal 'lower' estuary for keelboat activity and cruising.

 Hockey

 Malahide Fingal Hockey Club was formed from the amalgamation of Malahide Hockey Club and Fingal Hockey Club (formerly Aer Lingus).
 An all-female club, they currently field four senior teams and have a junior section of nine teams aged between 7 and 16.
 All teams for play and train in Broomfield Malahide.